11th Division (Philippines)

-The 11th Infantry Division was a division of the Philippine Army under the United States Army Forces in the Far East (USAFFE).
+The 11th Infantry Division was one the reserve division of the Philippine Army that was mobilized in September 1941 under the United States Army Forces in the Far East (USAFFE).

 Organization

 History

 It operated from 1941 to April 9, 1942, when Bataan fell, and then it gave up.
 It was organized and trained in Zambales Province of Northern Luzon.
 Col. (later BGen.)
 William E. Brougher (USA) was the division's commander.

 Combat Narrative

 At the opening of hostilities, 8 December 1941, the 11th Division formed a part of BGen. (later LGen.)
-Jonathan M. Wainwright's North Luzon Force of the Philippine Army (later renamed I Philippine Corps), alongside the 21st and 31st Divisions, and the 26th Cavalry Regiment.
+Jonathan M. Wainwright's North Luzon Force of the Philippine Army (later renamed I Philippine Corps), alongside the 21st, 31st, 71st Divisions, 86th Field Artillery Battalion (PS), US Provisional Light Tank Group and the 26th Cavalry Regiment.